 Using replication with Vault clusters integrated with Hardware Security Module (HSM) or cloud auto-unseal devices for automated unseal operations has some details that should be understood during the planning phase.

-- If a performance primary cluster uses an HSM, all other clusters within that replication set should use an HSM as well.
+- If a performance primary cluster uses an HSM, all other clusters within that replication set should use an HSM or KMS as well.

 - If a performance primary cluster does NOT use an HSM (uses Shamir secret sharing method), the clusters within that replication set can be mixed, such that some may use an HSM, others may use Shamir.

 The following diagram illustrates the seal type examples.
 Notice that the second pattern is technically achievable but not recommended.

 This behavior is by design.
 A downstream Shamir cluster presents a potential attack vector in the replication group since a threshold of key holders could recreate the master key; therefore, bypassing the upstream HSM key protection.